Fofight/Blender3DWorld/README.md

 [BlenderGIS](https://github.com/domlysz/BlenderGIS):地图GIS

+[blender_io_xbuf](https://github.com/xbuf/blender_io_xbuf):A blender addon to allow an external xbuf compatible renderer (like a game engine) to be used in blender viewport

 [BGERTPS](https://github.com/enjalot/BGERTPS):Blender modified to put the Real-Time Particle System library in the Game Engine

 [BGEAssets](https://github.com/ccbytes/BGEAssets):Collection of assets for Blender Game Engine